Ghostly Tales for Ghastly Kids: The Ghost of Christmas Turkeys Past

 Jack loves eating turkey for every meal.
 His parents loathe the lack of variety but Jack can detect whenever his mother attempts to sneak different but similar-looking meat into her shopping basket.
 Jack enjoys turkey enough to go on holidays to Greece to see the world's best turkeys.
 Determined to end his son's turkey obsession for good, on Christmas Eve, Jack's father climbs the roof of a neighbour's house and waits for Father Christmas.
 Eventually, Father Christmas arrives on his sleigh, crashing into the roof at the shock of seeing a man sitting on it.
 Jack's father interrupts the magical old man's rant to explain why he caused the distraction.
 Father Christmas is disappointed because he loves turkey as much as Jack but reluctantly uses his Christmas magic.

 Jack wakes up to see a one-legged talking chicken in his bedroom.
 It introduces itself as the Ghost of Christmas Turkeys Past and flies Jack to an empty field.
 It shows Jack a retirement home for unused turkeys, showing elderly anthropomorphic turkeys looking exhausted and miserable.
 It points out how turkey is wasted throughout holiday seasons and then neglected when it does not live up to expectations, adding that it caused his leg to disappear.
 Jack points out that he still loves eating turkey as turkey bones rain over him for 20 minutes.
 Another turkey appears, dressed as an army general: The Ghost of Christmas Turkeys Present.
 It takes Jack to a broiler room full of turkeys and explains how abusive and terrifying the poultry farming industry is for its species, especially during December.
 Jack begins to feel unwell from watching the turkeys suffering but admits that he still likes turkey regardless.
 In walks a turkey the size of a human dressed similarly to a hippie who takes Jack's hand and flies up to the outer atmosphere.
 Jack feels more queasy as the turkey circles the Earth a few times and lands in front of a house.
 The turkey explains that they have time-travelled 100 years into the future, to 2090.
 Jack looks through the window to see a family of anthropomorphic turkeys sitting down at a table for Christmas dinner.
 The mother walks in with a lid-covered plate and places it in the middle of the table as the excited family look on.
 The lid is removed to reveal Jack's cooked corpse.

 It is the morning of Christmas Day when Jack wakes up screaming from his nightmare.
 At the inevitable Christmas dinner, Jack barely eats.
-His father (looking notably smug) points out that he did not immediately reach for a piece of turkey.
+His father (looking notably smug) points out that he does not immediately reach for a piece of turkey.
 Jack gathers some of the surrounding vegetables as he says that he is not in the mood today.
 His father looks up to the ceiling and silently prays his thanks to Father Christmas.